 The Tour by the numbers

-For 2018, the Tour is made up of 22 teams, each with eight riders, for a total of 176 riders.
-Previous editions allowed for 20 teams, each with nine riders.
+For 2019, the Tour is made up of 22 teams, each with eight riders, for a total of 176 riders.

 Each year 3.5 billion people tune in to watch the Tour over the 21 stages via 188 broadcast countries and 121 different channels.
 The coverage comprises of almost 5,000 hours of content which grows every year.
 On top of the enormous television audience, over 12 million spectators are expected to line the route.

 The closest ever winning margin of the Tour was by Greg LeMond over Laurent Fignon in 1989 by a mere 8 seconds!
 Contrastingly, the largest winning margin set back in 1903 between Maurice Garin and Lucien Pothier was 2hr 49min 45 seconds.